YunoHost/install_script/build_arm_image/README.md

 Create a bootable image for raspbian.
 You have to download the .zip of the image.
 It embeds sudo call for using dd to copy the raw image to the sdcard.
 It will add an ssh key to pi default rasbian user in oder to connect later to continue automated installation.
 The pi user will be remonved at the end.
-The key-pair in generated only for you.
+The key-pair is generated only for you.

 Usage: